priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 ```

 With that, thank you for reading so far.

 And I hope you also got to learn a few new things. o/

 ---

----
+**PS:**

-PS: Even though the node was able to join the control-plane, but it wasn't really in a `READY` state (and I left it there, didn't troubleshoot it further).
+Even though the node was able to join the control-plane, but it wasn't really in a `READY` state (and I left it there, didn't troubleshoot it further).

 The Kubelet logs read something like: